johnaponte/repana/cran-comments.md

 ## Version 1.23.01
 The reference to unused libraries has been removed.
-The render report now checks the existance of pandoc.
-Tests that involve render report also chech for the existance of pandoc and are bypassed if not.
+The render report now checks the existence of pandoc.
+Tests that involve render report also chech for the existence of pandoc and are bypassed if not.